 Spondylolisthesis is a condition of the spine in which one of the vertebrae slips forward or backward and onto the bone underneath.
 Although it can happen anywhere along the spine, it most commonly occurs in the lumbar region, or the lower back.
-In severe cases if left untreated, permanent spine deformity and stenosis can occur, which can lead to permanent damage and chronic pain.
+In severe cases if left without proper treatment, permanent spine deformity and stenosis can occur, which can lead to permanent damage and chronic pain.
 There are different types of spondylolisthesis.
 The most common include:

 - Degenerative spondylolisthesis (normal wear and tear from aging)

 - Congenital spondylolisthesis (abnormal spine formation present at birth)

 The spine consists of 24 vertebrae along the back that protect the spinal cord.
 In medical terminology, it is divided into regions that correspond to their position along the spinal cord as follows: